My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Every time I explore a new destination along the Pacific Coast, I think it will be my forever favorite… And then I visit somewhere new, and it gets even tougher to choose!
-Mendocino County is one of those places that made my choices tougher; after spending 3 days in Mendocino in January, Mr. V and I came home keen to turn right around and go back for another weekend.
+Mendocino County is one of those places that made my choices tougher; after spending 3 days in Mendocino in January 2020, Mr. V and I came home keen to turn right around and go back for another weekend.
+(Only to not travel again for quite a while, womp womp!)

 If you’re considering a Pacific coast getaway or road trip, and think Mendocino could work, read on.
 I’ve put together a Mendocino weekend itinerary that you can use whether you’re traveling up from the Bay Area or stopping along the PCH.